-Fall, Spring, Academic Year
+- Fall, Spring, Summer, Academic Year

 - 2 semesters of college-level Chinese

-Click the Application tab
+- Click the Application tab

-CIEE's Intensive Chinese Language and Culture study abroad program in Nanjing, China, is designed for students with two to six semesters of college-level Mandarin Chinese and an interest in Chinese studies who wish to immerse themselves in a more traditional and accessible locale against the backdrop of a large developing Chinese city.
+CIEE's Semester Intensive Chinese Language and Culture Study Abroad Program in Nanjing, China, is designed for students with two to six semesters of college-level Mandarin Chinese and an interest in Chinese studies who wish to immerse themselves in a more traditional and accessible locale against the backdrop of a large developing Chinese city.

-Late August to mid December
+Fall Semester is from late August to mid December

 Founded in 1902, Nanjing University is one of the most prestigious universities in China, and is best known for its liberal arts and social science disciplines.
 It has established academic cooperation with more than 200 universities and research institutes in some 70 countries.
 The campus is centrally located in downtown Nanjing on a beautiful campus, and has over 43,000 undergraduate and graduate students.
 The local neighborhood features shops and restaurants from both Asia and the West.
 The city’s two main commercial centers are within walking distance.